8 Things You Should Never Clean With Vinegar

 3. Tile Floors

-Just like your stone countertops, the acid in vinegar can damage your stone floors.
-You should also avoid using lemon and ammonia, since they can also damage stone.
-Fortunately, the same granite countertop cleaner mentioned above also works great for cleaning tile floors.
+Just like the acid in vinegar can damage your stone countertops, it can hurt your stone floors as well.
+You should also avoid using lemon and ammonia, since they can damage stone.

 5. Anything Cleaned With Bleach